amahrouchi/docker-conf/README.md

   - IDE Key to `PHPSTORM`
   - Host to the IP address of your docker network interface (use `ifconfig` to get this info)
   - Port to `9001`
-- Start listening to for PHP debug connections.
+- Start listening for PHP debug connections.

 It should work.